ichermak/Izi/README.md

 * Timestamp: Contains the timestamp of the message returned by the process.
 * User: Contains the name of the user who executed the process.
+* User Display Value: Contains the display name of a user.
+Based on the value of the user's }TM1_DefaultDisplayValue attribute.
+* Message Type: Contains the type of message returned by the process.
 * Message: Contains The message returned by the process.

 #### Sample